 For more of their recipes, check out their site: www.stemilt.com

 A Word of Caution

 Portion control is very important with cherries!
 They’re high in sugar so while they’re in season be careful you don’t overconsume, as they’re also likely to cause loose stools when one eats too many 🙂

 On a final note, if you find that you have good luck with eating cherries and sleeping better, remember that you can buy frozen cherries in the winter (which is what I do).
-During the winter, I also buy cherry supplements in tablet form for the immune boosting benefits.
+During the winter, I also buy cherry supplements in tablet form for the immune boosting benefits and less sugar.
 Your doctor or many times, the store specialist, can help you determine the dosage.

 Peace and Good Health,

 University of Texas Health Science Center – Russel Reiter

 If you “Like” this post, I’d be thrilled if you’d share it.